magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

 the `changeGreeting` method will be called, which then changes the greeting to `'Bye'`.
 Notice that we have to use the magic `this` variable to access the variable inside methods.

 ## Emitting events
-Additionally, you can also emit events in your components using $emit.
+Additionally, you can also emit events in your components using `$emit`.

 For example, we might want to pass along the `click` event to our parent element.